 More than digital menu boards within the restaurant, window displays have to be centered around design quality and attractiveness.
-People don’t need to find out the ingredients or caloric info when they’re standing in front of the restaurant.
-Instead, they should only focus on the image quality, pricing or any special discount that you have to offer.
+People don’t need to find out the ingredients or caloric info when standing in front of the restaurant.
+Instead, they should only focus on the image quality, pricing, or any special discount that you have to offer.

 Dining Area Signage

 To successfully interact with and engage your customers, it’s not enough to have digital menu boards near the POS.
 The dining area signage differs a lot from other parts of the restaurant.
-It’s not meant to target sales – the only purpose is to make the dining area more enjoyable and to make meals more pleasant.
+It’s not meant to target sales – the only purpose is to make the dining area more enjoyable and make meals more pleasant.

 You should only include the most iconic content with a lot of branding – this influences purchase decisions during the customers’ next visit.
 In addition to these elements, you can also include social media feeds or brand identity videos.
 Think of it as live TV.